SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(19).png" /]

-Now any objects that inherit from **Employee** will have all of its properties as well as anything new that is defined in their declaration.
+Now any objects that inherit from **Employee** will have all of their properties as well as anything new that is defined in their declaration.

 To inherit (extend) a class, a new class is defined with the **extends** keyword after its name.